Summer Ride Programs

 • All rides meet at the SMBA office and athletes ride in vans to their ride location each day.
 Some groups may occasionally ride to and from a trail location from the SMBA office.

-Ride location is determined at 7:45am each morning based on weather conditions, trail conditions/closures, athlete/coach group goals for the day, and permit limitations.
+Ride location is determined each morning based on weather conditions, trail conditions/closures, athlete/coach group goals for the day, and permit limitations.

-Staff or coaches cannot confirm the ride location until after 7:45am, day of ride.
+Staff or coaches cannot confirm the ride location until 8am, on the day of ride.

-Many ride days are spent in the Nederland area during the summer, but summer ride locations may also include:
+Most summer ride days are spent in the Peak-to-Peak region (Nederland, Blackhawk, etc.) area during the summer, but depending on weather and trail conditions summer ride locations may include:

 • Betasso (Canyon Loop, Benjamin Loop, Canyon Link trail, Boulder Creek Path).